 The Company manages its capital to ensure that it will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the debt and equity balance.
 The Company's overall strategy remains unchanged from 2020.
-The capital structure of the Company consists of current and non-current debt and equity comprised of share capital, contributed surplus, currency translation adjustment and retained earnings.
+The capital structure of the Company consists of short term and long term debt and equity comprised of share capital, contributed surplus, currency translation adjustment and retained earnings.